Docs Menu

 Backups are copies of your data that encapsulate the state of your cluster at a given time.
 Backups provide a safety measure in the event of data loss.
 If you have strict data protection requirements, you can enable a Backup Compliance Policy to protect your backup data.

-To manage or restore backups for a cluster, you must have Project Owner access to the project.
-Users with Organization Owner access must add themselves as a Project Owner to the project before they can manage or restore backups.
+Users with Organization Owner access must add themselves as a Project Backup Manager or Project Owner to the project before they can manage or restore backups.

 Be aware that: